 The authentic village of San Lazzaro will be our home for the duration of our tour.
-Sitting 650 metres above sea level, you can get a feeling for slow-paced village life at one of the handful of local bars and restaurants.
+Sitting at 650 metres above sea level, you can get a feeling for slow-paced village life at one of the handful of local bars and restaurants.

 Today is about getting our bearings, so feel free to get to know the village or wander further, before joining this evening's welcome supper.
 We'll get our first taste of the South with a homecooked dinner and wine, produced right here at our agriturismo.